 Consider your physical and mental health before you travel.
 Especially if you have a pre-existing medical condition.
-You could put your health at risk if you run out of medication what while you're away.
+You could put your health at risk if you run out of medication while you're away.

 See your doctor or travel clinic to: